-Ernest Christopher Dowson, born in Lee, London, was an English poet, novelist and writer of short stories, associated with the Decadent movement.
+Ernest Christopher Dowson was an English poet, novelist and short-story writer, often associated with the Decadent movement.

 Click here to add this poet to your My Favorite Poets.